Vauxhall Victor: Product variants

 The VX four-ninety was announced as a performance oriented version of the FB Victor in October 1961.
 During the FB series, the name changed slightly to VX 4/90 which continued to be used until the end of the FE range although the final VX 1978 incarnation carried badges which read VX490.
 The VX Four Ninety designation originally came from its engineering designation - Vauxhall eXperimental four-cylinder engine of 90 in³ capacity.
 As well as performance increasing modifications, VX 4/90s also had a number of exterior and interior modifications to distinguish them from Victors.

 The Ventora, was introduced to the FD series sold between 1968 until it was dropped from the FE series in 1976.
-This used the Victor bodyshell, but had the Bedford derived 3294 cc straight six engine from the larger Cresta models.
+This used the Victor bodyshell, but had the Bedford-derived 3294 cc straight-six engine from the larger Cresta models.
 Again, the Ventora was distinguished from the Victor by improved trim levels and a more regal grille.
+The Ventora was effectively replaced as Vauxhall's flagship executive saloon by the Opel-designed Senator/Royale model in 1978.

 Victor specials

 Big Bertha

 A special version of the FE was the one-off 1974 Repco Holden-engined Ventora, nicknamed "Big Bertha", built to compete in the "Super Saloon" category of British motor sport.
 Driven by Gerry Marshall, this car was fitted with a race-tuned 5.0 L V8 Repco Holden engine and bore little resemblance to the production car, except in its overall appearance.
-However the design was ill-fated, and suffered an accident in its sixth race.
+However the design was ill-fated, and suffered a crash in its sixth race.
 It was considered too big and too heavy, and had handling problems.
 Eventually it was decided to build a new, much smaller car around the same engine and chassis (much shortened) and this car was given the silhouette of the "droopsnoot" Firenza.
 Nicknamed "Baby Bertha", this car was more successful and went on to dominate the category until Vauxhall moved from racing into rallying in 1977.